npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_budget_balance.md

     1. [Increase budgeted expenses](mydoc_budgeting_expenses#to-budget-money-into-a-category) in these categories to bring their negative balance to zero.
     2. [Reduce budgeted expenses](mydoc_budgeting_expenses#to-budget-money-into-a-category) in other categories until your budget balance is zero or positive.
 This offsets the increase in categories with overspending.

-    {% include note.html content="If you do not eliminate overspending, it is automatically transferred to next month." %}
+    {% include note.html content="If you do not eliminate overspending, YNAB automatically transfers it to next month." %}

 {% include links.html %}